 Future planning for economic development and job creation alternatives that create benefits for the families of Pilsen and, the city of Chicago was initiated by a city task force of community advocacy groups and,

 Ozinga laying foundation for Chicago’s energy future

-Ozinga Brothers unveiled the city’s first privately owned natural gas fueling station today open to local businesses and government agencies and specifically designed for medium and heavy-use trucks and buses.
+In 2012 Ozinga Brothers unveiled the city’s first privately owned natural gas fueling station.
+Open to local businesses and government agencies and specifically designed for medium and heavy-use trucks and buses.

 The company has plans to replace or convert its entire fleet of more than 500 mixing trucks

 “Building the fueling station and converting our fleet to natural gas reinforces our commitment to the foundation of Chicago’s new energy infrastructure,” said company President Marty Ozinga IV,

 The first-of-its-kind station is open in the 25th Ward at Cermak Road and Jefferson Street to Chicago-area businesses and municipalities,